brikrey67/rails-views/readme.md

 ## Set-Up (5 / 30)

-This lesson will build off of the completed work you will do in the Models and Migrations lesson, so just know we will not be going in depth into the database migrations or have to write any new Model code.
+The starter code for this lesson already has all the Active Record components completed, no need to add anything there, you will be building that section from scratch in another class.

 To get started, clone down the following repo:

+**Note**: If you have trouble setting up, please "#SlackTheBack"

 ```bash
 git clone git@github.com:ga-wdi-exercises/tunr_rails_models_and_migrations.git